 The Building Science Corporation leads a Building America team.
-Houses that work provides drawings, specifications, materials characteristics for sample housing types in five climate zones.
+Designs That Work provides drawings, specifications, materials characteristics for sample housing types in five climate zones.

 Recommendations for insulation levels for ducts in unconditioned spaces can be found on this site.